arabold/aws-to-slack/README.md

 _AWS-to-Slack_ is a Lambda function written in Node.js that forwards alarms and notifications to a dedicated [Slack](https://slack.com) channel.
-It self-hosted in your own AWS environment and doesn't have any 3rd party dependencies other than the Google Charts API for rendering graphs.
+It self-hosted in your own AWS environment and doesn't have any 3rd party dependencies other than the Google Charts API for rendering CloudWatch metrics.

 Supported notification formats:
-* CloudWatch Alarms
+* CloudWatch Alarms (incl.
+Metrics)
 * Elastic Beanstalk
 * Generic SNS messages
 * Plain text messages